digitalmediabremen/documents/Directions_for_Preparing_Material_to_Document_Projects_on_Our_Website.md

 ## Social Media

-- There are *Digital Media Bremen* accounts on [Twitter](https://twitter.com/DM_BREMEN) and on [Instagram](https://www.instagram.com/digitalmediabremen).
-Via both channels new projects on the website get announced.
+- There are *Digital Media Bremen* accounts on [Instagram](https://www.instagram.com/digitalmediabremen) and more recently on [Mastodon](https://mastodon.social/@digitalmediabremen).
+Via both channels new projects get announced when they are published on our website.
 - In case you have an Instagram account you can let us know about the name / handle of your account.
 Then you can get tagged when your project is announced.
 - If a video is part of your project documentation you can send a link to a downloadable short version <60sec of your video along with your documentation files.
 Otherwise your key visual will get posted as the announcement of your project.
 - All projects are posted announced using a similar scheme: `'The Transcriptions of Space' a project by Artem Stepanchuk is now featured on our website`